-Today’s post is part practical tip and part easy craft, so I’m going to go ahead and call it a “practi-craft.” ;-) This particular practi-craft takes the form of a DIY headscarf made from a t-shirt, and it couldn’t be easier to make—or more useful!
+Today’s post is part practical tip and part easy craft, so I’m going to go ahead and call it a “practi-craft.” ;-) This particular practi-craft takes the form of a DIY t-shirt headscarf or head wrap, and it couldn’t be easier to make—or more useful to have on hand!

-But before we get started, I’m sure that some of you might be wondering why someone would choose to wear a t-shirt as a headscarf as opposed to, say, silk or something a little fancier.
-I wondered the same thing at first!
-So before we get to the “how” of making a t-shirt headscarf, I thought it would be helpful to explore the “why” behind using a t-shirt in the first place.
+But before we get started, I’m sure that some of you might be wondering why someone would choose to wear a t-shirt as a headscarf as opposed to, say, silk, or something a little fancier.
+I wondered the same thing at first, so I thought it would be helpful to explore the why before we move onto the how.

-3 Smart Ways To Use A T-Shirt Headscarf
+3 Reasons To Wear A T-Shirt Head Wrap

 This idea was originally shared with me by an OGT reader named Elise, who said she used this method to cover her head when she was going through chemotherapy.
 Many chemo patients prefer t-shirts over other headscarf options, because the fabric is really gentle on their sensitive and easily irritated skin.

-For those with curly hair, try wrapping your hair up in this t-shirt headscarf instead of a towel after washing your hair!
-Even Lorraine Massey, author of Curly Girl and respected authority on curly hair, says that traditional towels “ absorb too much moisture, which curly hair needs.”
+For those with curly hair, try wrapping your hair up in this t-shirt headscarf instead of a towel after washing your hair.
+Lorraine Massey, author of Curly Girl and respected authority on curly hair, recommends t-shirts over towels because they “absorb too much moisture, which curly hair needs.”

-I’ve started using a my own t-shirt headscarf as a shower cap of sorts!
+I’ve started using my own t-shirt headscarf as a shower cap of sorts to keep my hair dry.
 I just wrap my hair up before getting in the shower and it helps keep my hair protected from the water (as long as I don’t stick my head directly under the shower head.)

 I’ve used plastic shower caps in the past, but they always made my head feel sweaty within a few minutes of wearing them.
-The t-shirt headscarf is so much more breathable, so my hair stays dry and my head stays sweat-free!
+The t-shirt headscarf is so much more breathable, so it keeps my hair dry and my head sweat-free.

 Alright, now that you know why the t-shirt headscarf is useful, let’s get to how to make it!
-You just need a shirt, some scissors, and about five minutes to make one. :-) Here’s how to do it!
+You just need a shirt, some scissors, and about two minutes to make one. :-) Here’s how to do it:

 - An old t-shirt